dhruvsharmaokstate/MachineLearning/Readme.md

 ## Overview

-Each folder containg .ipynb file.
-Some of the dataset used were imported from library and some are uploaded in the folders as .csv file.
+Each folder contains either a .ipynb or a .r file.
+Some of the datasets used were imported from inbuilt libraries and some are uploaded in the folders as .csv file.

 ### Machine Learning Algorithms: